vineetkaur80/AVAXmod2/README.md

-# Welcome to Metacrafters ATM!
+# Welcome to My ATM!

 # Objective
 1. To make a smart contract with 2-3 functions